-A look inside the financial services industry with trusted experts
+A look inside the investment banking industry with trusted experts

-Coote works at RBC Global Asset Management.
+Coote works as an analyst at RBC Global Asset Management.
 He actually started off in mechanical engineering before going back to school to get his MBA (Master of Business Administration).

 “Right now, I work for about nine or ten portfolio managers; each one has a variety of mandates.
 My day-to-day is very dynamic, which I love.
 I know a lot of people picture my job as an analyst as somebody’s who’s sitting there doing ETF (exchange-traded fund) models all day.
 It’s actually more holistic.
 I spend a lot of time talking with portfolio managers about ideas and how we can reflect certain trends we see in macro environments.”